 Luke Daniels is the Executive in Charge of Production for Tunnel.
 In his career in entertainment, which has spanned nearly two decades, Luke has produced over 60 feature films (8 in 2019 alone), including the Cannes, Sundance, Tribeca and TIFF Official Selections.
 His produced film slate ranges from micro-budget (under $1M), to low budget ($1M-$5M), to mid budget ($15M-$20M).
 Full Bio »

-After producing over 60 films for nearly two decades, your host Luke Daniels has seen it all.
-He's worked on films with directors like Kevin Smith and James Franco and talent like Riley Keough, Jean Claude Van Damme, Luke Wilson, Topher Grace and more.
-Through it all, he's learned tricks as an independent producer that can help keep your production on track when there are a lot of moving elements to make it all come together.
-In this exclusive Stage 32 Next Level Webinar, Luke will go over the things he's learned through the years to help you with your own productions.
+Luke Daniels is the Executive in Charge of Production for Tunnel.
+In his career in entertainment, which has spanned nearly two decades, Luke has produced over 60 feature films (8 in 2019 alone), including the Cannes, Sundance, Tribeca and Toronto International Film Festival Official Selections.
+He has worked on films with directors like Kevin Smith and James Franco and talent like Riley Keough, Jean Claude Van Damme, Luke Wilson, Topher Grace and more.
+Through it all, he's learned countless tricks as an independent producer that can help keep your production on track, and he’s bringing his experience exclusively to the Stage 32 community.

 Q: What is the format of a webinar?